Formation for Ministry

 - In-residence students will experience a first year Christian formation retreat and second year intercultural immersion experience

 - Distance learning students will experience a yearly Christian formation retreat during the May intensive.
-The intercultural immersion experience occurs during the fifth year of the program.
+The intercultural immersion experience occurs during the third, fourth, or fifth year of the program.

 In-residence Formation for Ministry curriculum